-Tax Questions Column A Column B Column C

-Partnership S Corporation C Corporation

-Who pays tax on the entity's income?
-Partners Partnership Shareholders S corporation Shareholders C Corporation

-Are operating losses passed through to Yes Yes Yes

-No No No
+Tax Questions Column A Column B Column C Partnership S Corporation C Corporation Who pays tax on the entity's income?
+Partners Shareholders Shareholders Partnership S Corporation C Corporation Are operating losses passed through to owners?
+Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax returns as such?
+Yes No Yes No Yes No Are distributions of profits taxable to owners?
+Yes Yes Yes No No No Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
+Yes Yes Yes No No No Is there free transferability of ownership interests?
+Yes No Yes No Yes No